Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 Harry did pretty well in his new classes.
 He hated the Latin (which was currently concentrating on the alphabet) and herbology, but enjoyed charms, wand handling, and transfiguration.
 Brianna was easily impressed when Harry did his homework in front of her, magically sharpening his pencil.
 Mark (and Aunt Minnie when he told her) was surprised to find that Harry's school used regular paper and pencils and didn't require wizard robes.
 The pamphlet they'd read pointed out the fact that these peculiarities often alerted muggles that something was unusual.
 Besides, paper and pencils are easier to handle than parchment, quill, and ink, especially for younger children.
 When the kids are older they start using pens as well.

 Harry tended to be at the top of his class at Wentworth Wizarding School while average at his regular classes.
-When his parents confronted him about it he said, "Magic more intrstin' an' I be goin' Hogwarts anyway."
+When his parents confronted him about it he said, "Magic's more interesting and I'll be going to Hogwarts anyway."

 "Until then you'll be going to muggle school and you'll get your grades back up unless you want us to pull you out of magic school," said Mark, bluffing.
 He knew he'd never pull Harry out of magic school.
 After all, that's the world he belonged in.
 He did however know that Harry would need reading, writing, and arithmetic even in the wizarding world.

 "No!
-Ya can't take me outta magic school!
-I run 'way if ya do!"
+You can't take me outta magic school!
+I'll run away if you do!"

 Mark grinned at the panic he saw in Harry's eyes.
 Cindy said, "Then pick up your other grades to prove we don't need to."